pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

     [National Science Foundation].
 Before the war, academic research in science and engineering was not considered a federal responsibility.

-[^OA-Overview]: Open access is a complicated and highly-debated topic right
+[^oa-overview]: Open access is a complicated and highly-debated topic right
     now.
 Many people sit on both sides of the fence.
 A researcher may publish, referee, and even sit on editorial boards, all at the same time!
 If you have a spare half-hour, this is a good round-table discussion on open